-Japanese developer, Sekisui House Australia Pty Ltd is seeking to develop a intensive, high-density dvelopment on the beautiful 19 hectare beachside parcel at Yaroomba.
-The development proposes a five star hotel comprising three, seven story high-rise buildings, and over 1000 residential dwellings.
+Japanese developer, Sekisui House Australia Pty Ltd is seeking to develop a intensive, high-density development on the beautiful 19 hectare beachside parcel at Yaroomba.
+The development proposes over 750 residential dwellings, hotel and serviced apartments in three, seven story (23.5m+) high-rise buildings plus retail.

 A development of such bulk and scale was never contemplated by the planning scheme nor the community given the site's significant environmental, scenic and cultural values.